jharwell/sierra/docs/src/requirements/index.rst

    communicated to SIERRA, which SIERRA tries in the following order:

    #.
 Through :term:`Batch Criteria` defining the ``arena_dims()`` function.
 See
-      :ref:`tutorials/project/new_bc` to see how to implement this method.
+      :ref:`tutorials/project/new-bc` to see how to implement this method.
+This method also requires additional hooks to be defined in the :term:`Platform`--see :ref:`tutorials/plugin/platform/generate` for
+      specifics.

    #.
 Through the cmdline, by encoding it as part of what is passed to
       ``--scenario``.
 See :ref:`tutorials/project/generators/scenario` to see